 THE OMISSION OF KEY DOCUMENTS AND FACTS DISTORTS THE TRUTH

-In the face of the evidence Mr. Hoffman had in his possession but omitted each of his major conclusions collapses.
+In the face of the evidence David Hoffman and Sidley Austin had in their possession but omitted each of their major conclusions collapses.
 As our responses (see links on releases page) demonstrate, those omissions are part of a deliberate pattern of factual distortions and unsupported inferences that pervade the entire document.

 © Copyright 2022